godotengine/godot-docs/classes/class_editorsettings.rst

 Object that holds the project-independent editor settings.
 These settings are generally visible in the Editor Settings menu.

-Accessing the settings is done by using the regular :ref:`Object<class_object>` API, such as:
+Accessing the settings is done by using the regular :ref:`Object<class_Object>` API, such as:

 ::